-Arteriovenous malformation (AVM) is a neurological disorder complicated with epilepsy.
+• Arteriovenous malformation (AVM) is a neurological disorder that may be complicated by epilepsy.
 The formation of lesions in the brain impairs the nerve conduction function and damages the brain structure(1).

 CBD for Managing AVM Symptoms